Modular Neural Image Signal Processing: Introduction and Related Work

 Image signal processing (ISP) is a set of computational operations, typically organized as a sequential pipeline, that transform linear raw sensor data into display-referred, high-quality images~\cite{delbracio2021mobile}.
 These operations include raw image enhancement~\cite{brooks2019unprocessing, liba2019handheld, liang2020raw, wang2020practical, conde2024bsraw}, white balancing and color-space conversion~\cite{barron2015convolutional, hu2017fc4, bianco2013color, brown2023color, afifi2024optimizing}, and various quality enhancement~\cite{hdrnet, vinker2021unpaired, wang2021dual, zhang2019zoom, abuolaim2020defocus, wu2021train, kee2025removing}, each targeting a specific stage of the pipeline and collectively often requiring careful calibration and engineering to function as a unified ISP system.

-Recent learning-based methods model the entire ISP pipeline as a single black-box neural network trained end-to-end to map raw images from a specific camera to their display-referred outputs (e.g.,~\cite{cycleisp, zurich, invertible, lan, microisp, lite-isp, fourier, ispdiffuser}).~However, such monolithic designs tend to generalize poorly to unseen cameras, as their learned mappings are tightly coupled to the characteristics of the training camera~\cite{afifi2021semi, perevozchikov2024rawformer}.
-Moreover, many of these networks (e.g.,~\cite{zurich, fourier, ispdiffuser}) have high memory and computational requirements, limiting their practicality for deployment scenarios such as on-device processing or real-time photo rendering.
+Recent learning-based approaches model the entire ISP pipeline as a single black-box neural network trained end-to-end to map raw images from a specific camera to display-referred outputs (e.g.,~\cite{cycleisp, zurich, invertible, lan, microisp, lite-isp, fourier, ispdiffuser}).
+However, such monolithic designs often generalize poorly to unseen cameras, as their learned mappings are tightly coupled to the characteristics of the training device~\cite{afifi2021semi, perevozchikov2024rawformer}.
+In addition, several of these models (e.g.,~\cite{zurich, fourier, ispdiffuser}) require substantial memory and computational resources, limiting their practicality in deployment scenarios that demand lightweight and efficient models, such as interactive software rendering or on-device camera processing.
 Beyond computational cost, these black-box ISPs are difficult to interpret, debug, or extend in real-world deployments, where continuous improvement and scalability are critical (e.g., supporting new picture styles or handling user-specific corner cases~\cite{petapixel2020wildfirewb, petapixel2023iphone15, adobe2024hdrdenoise, adobe2024expertraw, gray2024photostyles}).

-A few recent attempts have explored multi-stage or modular ISP designs (e.g.,~\cite{cameranet, afifi2021cie, flexisp, neural_photo_finishing, paramisp, pixtalk}); however, these approaches remain limited in several ways.
-Some adopt overly generic stage definitions (e.g., restoration~vs.~enhancement~\cite{cameranet}, or local~vs.~global stages~\cite{afifi2021cie, paramisp}), while others require post-training fine-tuning---providing no assurance that the stages retain their intended functionality and thereby reducing interpretability~\cite{flexisp}.
-Another line of work relies on a commercial raw-processing pipeline to generate training data for each stage~\cite{neural_photo_finishing}.
-However, the pipeline is closed-source, and intermediate-stage outputs are difficult to access, with limited information available about its internal processing order.
-Others operate on non-linear display-referred images, without a clear scheme for adapting them to the linear raw domain~\cite{pixtalk}.
+A few attempts have explored multi-stage or modular ISP designs (e.g.,~\cite{cameranet, afifi2021cie, flexisp, neural_photo_finishing, paramisp, pixtalk, hu2018exposure, yu2021reconfigisp}); however, these approaches remain limited in several respects.
+Some adopt coarse stage definitions (e.g., restoration~vs.~enhancement~\cite{cameranet}, or local~vs.~global processing~\cite{afifi2021cie, paramisp}), while others require post-training fine-tuning, offering no guarantee that stages preserve their intended functionality and thus reducing interpretability~\cite{flexisp}.

+Exposure~\cite{hu2018exposure} formulates photo retouching as a sequential decision-making process in which a reinforcement learning agent selects and parameterizes differentiable global filters to emulate a target style.
+Although it produces a human-readable sequence of edits, its modularity lies primarily in action interpretability rather than architectural decomposition.
+The action space consists of predefined global operators applied uniformly across the image.
+Consequently, introducing new operator types (e.g., spatially varying modules) or modifying individual components requires redefining the action space and retraining the policy.